UX-Decoder/Semantic-SAM/README.md

 In this work, we introduce Semantic-SAM, a universal image segmentation model to enable segment and recognize anything at any desired granularity.
 Our model offers the following attributes from instance to part level:
 * **Granularity Abundance**.
 Our model can produce all possible segmentation granularities for a user click with high quality, which enables more **controllable** and **user-friendly** interactive segmentation.
 * **Semantic Awareness**.
-We jointly train SA-1B with semantically labeled datasets to learn the semantics of both instance and part.
+We jointly train SA-1B with semantically labeled datasets to learn the semantics in both object-level and part-level.
 * **High Quality**.
-We base on the DETR-based model to implement both generic and interactive segmentation, and validate that SA-1B helps generic segmentation.
+We base on the DETR-based model to implement both generic and interactive segmentation, and validate that SA-1B helps generic and part segmentation.
 The mask quality of multi-granularity is high.

 ![teaser_xyz](https://github.com/UX-Decoder/Semantic-SAM/assets/11957155/769a0c28-bcdf-42ac-b418-17961c1f2430)